EventStore/EventStore/docs/server/features/projections/system.md

 ## Enabling system projections

-When you start EventStoreDB from a fresh database, these projections are present but disabled and querying their statuses returns `Stopped`.
+When you start KurrentDB from a fresh database, these projections are present but disabled and querying their statuses returns `Stopped`.
 You can enable a projection by issuing a request which switches the status of the projection from `Stopped` to `Running`.